 In a U.S. presidential election, voters do not directly vote for their chosen candidate.
-When they mark their ballots next to the names of the candidates they want as president and vice president, they're actually voting for members of a body known as the Electoral College that will officially choose the president.
-Voters are choosing a slate (a group) of these electors in their state who are committed to a certain candidate.
+Though they mark their ballots next to the names of the candidates they want as president and vice president, they're actually voting for members of a body known as the Electoral College that will officially choose the president.
+When people vote, they are choosing a slate (a group) of these electors in their state who are committed to a certain candidate.
 To win the presidency, a candidate needs at least 270 votes by electors nationwide out of the Electoral College's total 538.

-Usually, the Electoral College vote reflects the will of the general voting public, but not always.
+Usually, the Electoral College vote reflects the will of the general voting public.
+But this does not always happen.
 In four clear-cut instances, the Electoral College vote has gone against the popular vote.
 In 1876, Rutherford B. Hayes lost the popular vote by about 300,000 votes.
 In 1888, Benjamin Harrison lost by about 100,000.
 In 2000, George W. Bush lost by about 500,000 votes.
 In 2016, Donald J. Trump lost the popular vote by nearly three million.
 All four men won the Electoral College vote, however, and the presidency.